MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/app-lifecycle.md

 ```

 > [!IMPORTANT]
-> On Android, the `OnStart` method will be called on rotation as well as when the application first starts, if the the main activity lacks `ConfigurationChanges = ConfigChanges.ScreenSize | ConfigChanges.Orientation` in the `[Activity()]` attribute.
+> On Android, the `OnStart` method will be called on rotation as well as when the application first starts, if the main activity lacks `ConfigurationChanges = ConfigChanges.ScreenSize | ConfigChanges.Orientation` in the `[Activity()]` attribute.

 <a name="page" />